ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 ### High availability and compatibility

 Ibexa Cloud is compatible with your choice of public cloud server and support for hosting platforms.
 It's a Git-native development - compatible with Git Flow.
-You can integrate with, for example, Bitbucket, Github, Gitlab.
+You can also integrate with, for example, Bitbucket, Github, Gitlab.
 You can instantly clone every branch of both your code and infrastructure.
 If you want to work with services such as MySQL, Kafka, and Elasticsearch, you can simply add them with a line of code.
+What's more, you can run in your chosen cloud, like Microsoft Azure, Orange, Google Cloud Platform, and regional partners.

+### Great customer experience

+The Ibexa Cloud PaaS solution enables your company to begin developing effective digital systems that provide exceptional client experiences.

 ### Increase in developer productivity

 Thanks to Ibexa Cloud, there is around 40% increase in developer productivity, 15% faster user acceptance testing, and 20% more deployments.
 Developer can focus more on important development activities.

 ### A single provider to manage